GLOBAL MARKETS-Yen, bond yields rise as Bank of Japan action underwhelms

 The leading index of 300 European shares rose 0.4 percent to 1,244 points, and Germany's DAX also rose 0.4 percent.

-Financials led the way, with the euro zone banking index up more than 3 percent and on track for a rise of 9 percent for July, its best month since February last year.
+Financials led the way, with the euro zone banking index up more than 2 percent and on track for a rise of nearly 8 percent for July, its best month since February.

-Barclays shares soared 8 percent, the biggest rise in over three years, and UBS shares were up 3 percent despite both banks reporting a fall in profits.
+Barclays shares were up 5 percent even though first-half profits fell 21 percent, and UBS shares were up 3 percent despite a 14.5 percent fall in second-quarter profit.
 Both sets of results were not as bleak as investors had feared.

 Investors awaited the release of the stress test results on European banks on Friday night.